tchallen66/mynewtest/README.md

 # mynewtest
-Thi is mynew test for testing terraform changes
+This is mynew test for testing terraform changes